Archaeological Paths - Egypt Royal Tour With dr. Zahi Hawass, dr. Mostafa Waziri and a surprise VIP Guest.

 On top of accessing the pyramid privately and seeing the King’s Chamber, the Director of the Giza Pyramids opens for you two additional chambers – the Queen’s Chamber and the Subterranean Chamber, both closed to the public.

 Next, you have VIP access to the Great Sphinx Enclosure.
 While other tourists see the Sphinx only from a distant observation terrace, you stand right in front of the world’s largest sculpture.
-Dr. Hawass awaits you between the paws of the Sphinx to share with you all that we know about this enigmatic monument.

 I will tell you all about the latest research and mysteries of the Sphinx and pyramids, including the tunnels under the Sphinx and secret doors and possible hidden chambers in the Great Pyramid.